lino-framework/book/docs/specs/gfks.rst

 {'owner_type': <ContentType: Person>, 'owner_id': 201}

 If the object has a non-integer primary key, then it cannot be target of a GFK.
-In this case it is enough to filter on the content type.
-Anyway the list will be empty.  `countries.Country` is actually the only model with a non-integer primary key.
+In this case we filter only on the content type because anyway the list will be empty.  `countries.Country` is actually the only model with a non-integer primary key.

 >>> obj = countries.Country.objects.all()[0]
 >>> gfk2lookup(notes.Note.owner, obj)